duokobia/Order-summary-component/README.md

 ### What I learned

-Desktop first approach was used with an intent to reduce lines of code required for media query for mobile screens.
-I tried writing a minimalistic code for the media query like I do with CSS Grid but could not achieve that in this sprint.
-I think it was because I used flexbox.
-I also tried using clamp for responsiveness but could not achieve much with that as well.
-Utility classes was used in the HTML like in Tailwind.
+Utility classes were used in the HTML like in Tailwind.
+With this approach, I had to almost rewrite the the stylesheet for mobile screens.
+It refused to inherit the desktop properties.
+Achieving this for me is easier with CSS Grid than flexbox.
+I struggled to reduce the media query code with this approach.
+Using clamp() for the width of the container to make banner responsiveness did not work as expected too.

-I found this project interesting and am opened to learning better ways of improving my coding skill.
+Despite the struggles, I still found this project interesting and am opened to learning better ways of improving my coding skill.

 ### Continued development

-- use common frameworks such as Tailwind and Bootstrap for future projects.
+- use clamp() for responsiveness of banners.
 - better naming convention used for future projects such as BEM.
 - Media query with advanced website layouts.
 - writing cleaner, scalable and easy to maintain code.
+- use common frameworks such as Tailwind and Bootstrap for future projects.

 ### Useful resources